 Kurt: Usually someone who has run a business or a line of business before.
 The best ones either have a background in a CFO suite or some finance function with strong operational skills (including creating and running processes and teams) or they are operators with strong financial skills.

-Chris: From your investing background in Bee Cave Capital, what are the common mistakes you are seeing in CPG businesses?
+Chris: Our small business consultancy in Austin learns from seeing thousands of decisions our clients and their competitors make.
+From your investing background in Bee Cave Capital, what are the common mistakes you are seeing in CPG businesses?

 Kurt: In the CPG space, the biggest reason I see companies fail is that they just don’t have the gross margins.
 If you have 20% gross margins, you’re just not going to make it.
 There are always going to be exceptions but I feel comfortable with that statement as a generalization.
 I really like to see CPG business north of 40-50% in gross margins.